HMT-In-Space/HMT-In-Space.github.io/people/index.md

 <a name="peter-kazanzides"></a>
 ### Peter Kazanzides (Organizer, Panel 6 Moderator)
 <img src="Peter-Kazanzides.jpg" alt="Peter Kazanzides" height="180" style="float:left;margin-right:10px;" />
+Peter Kazanzides is a Research Professor of Computer Science at Johns Hopkins University (JHU) and has worked in medical robotics for more than 35 years.
+Previously, he was co-founder and Director of Robotics and Software at Integrated Surgical Systems, developer of the Robodoc Surgical System.
+Robodoc completed its first-in-human hip replacement surgery in 1992 and was subsequently used for more than 20,000 hip and knee replacement surgeries.
+More recently, he led a JHU research effort in support of the NASA Restore-L and OSAM-1 missions.
 <br />
 <hr />